Simon Millman: Public Accounts Committee work

 Millman is one of five members of the Assembly's Public Accounts Committee, with portfolio responsibility for oversight of the Premier, Treasurer, Minister for Finance, Minister for Public Sector Management and the Minister for Federal-State Relations.

 He has taken a particular interest in the field of public sector contract management.

 On the report into the Committee's third report, 'PCH – A Long Waiting Period: A critique of the state's management and oversight of the Perth Children's Hospital project', Millman said:During the course of this project, the Construction, Forestry, Mining and Energy Union was criticised for the industrial action it took to improve workers' conditions and health and safety on site.
 Several years ago it was suggested that industrial action by the CFMEU was delaying this project.
 That suggestion was then and remains today completely unsupported by any evidence.
 The then federal Minister for Employment, Senator Michaelia Cash, criticised the union.
 She was completely wrong.
 By directly and respectfully raising in correspondence with the then Premier concerns about the managing contractor, subcontractors getting ripped off and noncompliant building products like asbestos, the CFMEU did more to ensure the safe completion of this hospital than many others had done, especially Senator Cash, who obviously had no idea what she is talking about.It was a subject to which he returned later in the year on the tabling of the PAC's report '"Knowing What Good Looks Like: Challenges in Managing Major Public Sector Contracts':This is not the first, and will not be the last, report on contract management and government procurement.
 Time and cost overruns in major public projects remain all too frequent.
 However, as all members who have spoken have indicated, this report could not be more timely... a good contract management process will hopefully allow us to avoid costly litigation, such as that reported in The West Australian today, at page 9 under the heading "Not what the doctor ordered: Children's hospital could cost us another $300m".

+Retirement

+Millman announced in April 2024 that he would retire at the 2025 election.
+He was succeeded by Labor candidate Frank Paolino.